Employment Opportunities

 • Previous Executive Assistant experience within the context of a local church environment.

 • Full Time.
-The Executive Assistant will be expected to be in the church office Monday –Thursday, 8am – 5pm, with a 1-hour lunch break, occasionally available to work remotely on Fridays 8am – Noon, be on campus on Sunday’s during church services and other special events as required by the Senior Pastor, and be available on call 24/7/365 except during vacation or sick days.
+The Executive Assistant will be expected to be in the church office Monday – Thursday, 8am – 5pm, with a 1-hour lunch break, occasionally available to work remotely on Fridays 8am – Noon, be available for other special events/meetings as required by the Senior Pastor, and be available on call 24/7/365 except during vacation or sick days.

 • Competitive salary based on education, experience, and proven track record